awslabs/amazon-sagemaker-workshop/modules/Video_Game_Sales_CLI_Console.md

 - `eval_metric`: Evaluation metric(s) for validation data.
 For data sets such as this one with imbalanced classes, we'll use the AUC metric.
 - `scale_pos_weight`: Controls the balance of positive and negative weights, again useful for data sets having imbalanced classes.

 9. We'll be using the AWS CLI and a Bash script to run the training job.
 Using the AWS CLI and scripts is an excellent way to automate machine learning pipelines and repetitive tasks, such as periodic training jobs.
 As a reminder, in the Prerequisites we recommended the use of AWS Cloud 9 for access to the AWS CLI and Bash environments.
 If you haven't done so already, please set up and open your Cloud9 environment now as described in [**Cloud9 Setup**](../Cloud9).

     Below is a screenshot of what your Cloud9 environment should look like as you create the first script below and run the related commands.
-Step-by-step instructions follow.
+Step-by-step instructions follow, ALONG WITH CODE TO COPY AND PASTE.

 ![Cloud9](./images/videogames-cloud9.png)